roadpilot/project-five-react-redux/spec.md

 - Test each feature, add styles, and create seed data as you go (not all at once at the end)

-## Rails App with JavaScript Frontend Spec
+## React Redux Portfolio Project Spec

 Project Specs:
-The code should be written in ES6 as much as possible
+- [] The code should be written in ES6 as much as possible

-Use the create-react-app generator to start your project.
+- [] Use the create-react-app generator to start your project.

-Follow the instructions on this repo to setup the generator: create-react-app: https://github.com/facebookincubator/create-react-app
+- [] Follow the instructions on this repo to setup the generator: create-react-app: https://github.com/facebookincubator/create-react-app

-Your app should have one HTML page to render your react-redux application
+- [] Your app should have one HTML page to render your react-redux application

-There should be 5 stateless components
+- [] There should be 5 stateless components

-There should be 3 routes
+- [] There should be 3 routes

-The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)
+- [] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)

-Use Redux middleware to respond to and modify state change
+- [] Use Redux middleware to respond to and modify state change

-Make use of async actions and redux-thunk middleware to send data to and receive data from a server
+- [] Make use of async actions and redux-thunk middleware to send data to and receive data from a server

-Your Rails API should handle the data persistence with a database.
+- [] Your Rails API should handle the data persistence with a database.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.

-Your client-side application should handle the display of data with minimal data manipulation
+- [] Your client-side application should handle the display of data with minimal data manipulation

-Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!
+- [] Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!

 Project Repo Specs:
 Read Me file contains: